Frequently asked questions

 You can make a report to Action Fraud (the National Fraud & Cyber Crime Reporting Centre) on 0300 123 2040 or at actionfraud.police.uk

-• Have the Trustees informed the Financial Conduct Authority & PRA?
+• Have the Trustee informed the Pensions Regulator, the Financial Conduct Authority & PRA?

-Yes.
-Whilst this incident relates to Scheme data and not AXA customer data, AXA UK has been keeping its regulators updated.
+Whilst this incident relates to Scheme data and not AXA customer data, AXA UK also kept its regulators updated.

 • Should the Capita Contract be reviewed?

 As with all of the Trustee's service providers, Capita's performance is monitored and reviewed.
-The Trustee will take onboard feedback received in relation to the Capita contract.
+The Trustees will carefully take onboard feedback received in relation to the Capita contract.

 Close